Java under the Microscope: Stack, Heap, and GC using Code Examples

 Java SoftReference Cache Example: Explanation

-This example demonstrates the use of SoftReference to cache objects and the garbage collector (GC).
-Objects without direct references can be deleted, but as long as they have a SoftReference, the JVM can retain them until memory exhaustion occurs.
+This example demonstrates the use of SoftReference for caching objects and the workings of the garbage collector (GC).
+Objects without strong references can be removed, but as long as there is a SoftReference to them, the JVM may keep them until memory runs low.

 Key Points

-Method Local Variables (p1, temp1, temp2) Stack Frame Live Only within a method.
-After exiting the method, the frame is deleted, and the references disappear.
+Method local variables (p1, temp1, temp2) Stack (Stack Frame) Exist only within the method.
+After exiting the method, the frame is removed, and references are gone.

-Point Objects (new Point(...))
+Point objects (new Point(...))
 Heap (Eden → Survivor → Old, presumably) Created in Eden.
-If there are no references to them (or only a SoftReference remains), the GC may delete the object due to low memory conditions.
+If there are no references to them (or only a SoftReference remains), GC may remove the object when memory runs low.

-SoftReference to the object Heap + Static area (cache) The object remains in memory until the JVM decides to collect it due to low memory conditions.
+SoftReference to an object Heap + Static area (cache) The object is kept in memory until the JVM decides to collect it when memory is low.
 The static map is stored in Metaspace/Static area.

-Static cache map (cache) Metaspace / Static area It lives for the life of the program; the GC doesn't directly touch the map, only the objects within it.
+Static cache map (cache) Metaspace / Static area Lives for the lifetime of the program; the GC does not touch the map directly, only the objects within it.

-The createTemporaryPoints() method creates local Point objects (temp1, temp2) on the stack.
-After the method returns, the references disappear, and the objects become candidates for GC.
+The method createTemporaryPoints() creates local Point objects (temp1, temp2) on the stack.
+After exiting the method, the references are gone, and the objects become candidates for GC.

-SoftReference allows "keeping an object in memory until memory exhaustion", even if there are no direct references.
+SoftReference allows “to keep the object in memory until memory is low”, even if there are no strong references.

 public class JITCodeCacheExample {